 Property & Fence Line Surveys Calgary

-• Building within right-of-ways
+- Building within public right-of-ways

-• Lawsuits and/or destruction of the offending feature
+- Lawsuits and/or destruction of the offending feature

 Property Line Survey Cost in Calgary

-A considerable amount of detailed work is involved in accurately determining where property lines lie.
-The size of the lot, natural features, shape and availability of survey evidence directly impact the time it takes to complete the project.
+A significant amount of detailed work is involved in accurately determining where property lines are located.
+The size of the lot, natural features, shape, and availability of survey evidence directly impact the time it takes to complete the project.
+A typical property in the City of Calgary takes at least 3 hours to complete.
+Large rural properties may require a couple of days.
+Please contact us if you are looking for a fence line stakeout.

 Property & Fence Line Survey FAQs

-Don't I own up-to the road on my property?
+Don't I own up-to-the-road on my property?

 What style can my fence be?